Mo59471/Programming-Group-Project-Immune-System-Tower-Defense-Oriental-Medicine-Tycoon/道德家製藥企業/readme.md

-## Oriental Chinese Medicine Tycoon General Ideas:
+## Daoist Pharmaceutical General Ideas:
 * CCP and Western Medicine-relationships with either to compete with the other
 * Money and Reputation system
 * Placebo effect modifier?